 So here we go!

 They weren’t always around.
 And before bobbins were used, tyers simply used their hands with a length of thread in between them.
 I myself have tied without a bobbin as well, but it was only because I had broken it and didn’t feel like leaving in the middle to buy a new one.
 While it wasn’t… Continue reading “Fly tying 101”-Loading/threading your Bobbin

 When you begin tying flies there are plenty of phrases you will hear repeatedly and after a while they will become automatic.
 Your tools will become an extension of your arm and you won’t have to second guess.
 But right now if you are beginning, this may not be automatic yet and some of this… Continue reading “Fly Tying 101” Tying off your material

 July 27, 2016 6pm-8pm New City New York We had a pretty full house at tonights meeting!
 Some members returned after a hiatus, others returned after a trip to Alaska and we also had a few new tyers!
 On the lesson today was the Isonychia Soft Hackle fly pattern and a bead head version.
 We… Continue reading PHWFF July 27, 2016-Isonychias

 We all have to being somewhere, and all of your flies will more than likely begin, with thread.
-The first thing you always want to do is make sure your hook is securely in your vise before tying on your thread.
-Once your hook is securely in the vise and your bobbin is loaded with thread you can begin.
-First you will hold your bobbin in your right hand (reverse these directions… Continue reading “Fly Tying 101” Starting the thread
+The first thing you want to do is make sure your hook is secured in your vise before tying on your thread.
+Once your hook is secured in the vise and your bobbin is loaded with thread, you can begin.
+Positioning your hands T0 position your hands, hold the bobbin in your tying hand, then… Continue reading “Fly Tying 101” Starting the thread